jonteeter/contractor-jason/DATABASE_SETUP.md

 ==================================================
 ```

-## Step 5: Create Jason's Account
+## Step 5: Create Contractor Account

-This is a two-part process:
+This is a two-part process for each contractor (currently only Jason).

 ### Part A: Create Auth User